-The Families Learning Conference is for passionate people looking for innovative family learning strategies and practices to build stronger communities.
+The Families Learning Conference is for passionate people looking for innovative family learning strategies and practices to support families in reaching their academic and economic goals.
 Attending will provide exposure to a network of peers and funders, industry knowledge, and new teaching methods that contribute to a holistic approach to family engagement.

 The Families Learning Conference attracts educators spanning preschool to adult learning, literacy practitioners, staff of community-based organizations and coalitions, librarians, parent leaders, funders, policymakers, researchers, and anyone with a vested interest in improving the lives of families.

 NCFL is committed to language justice and will provide interpretation based on the needs of our attendees.
 During the registration process, registrants must indicate their language preference.